tiagosiebler/bybit-api/README.md

   // config options sent to RestClient (used for time sync).
 See RestClient docs.
   // restOptions: { },

-  // config for axios to pass to RestClient.
+  // config for axios used for HTTP requests.
 E.g for proxy support
   // requestOptions: { }

   // override which URL to use for websocket connections